redhat-performance/badfish/README.md

 ```bash
 ./src/badfish/badfish.py -H mgmt-your-server.example.com -u root -p yourpass --disable-sriov
 ```
+NOTE:
+  * This is only supported on DELL devices.

 ### Bulk actions via text file with list of hosts
 In the case you would like to execute a common badfish action on a list of hosts, you can pass the optional argument ```--host-list``` in place of ```-H``` with the path to a text file with the hosts you would like to action upon and any addtional arguments defining a common action for all these hosts.